-Christopher Jones, president of Charlton-Pollard Historical Neighborhood Association sits at a park bench in his Beaumont, Texas neighborhood May 17, 2022.
-From that bench, Jones pointed point to gas a nearby oil refinery releases into the air.
+Christopher Jones, president of Charlton-Pollard Historical Neighborhood Association sits at a park bench in his Beaumont, Texas, neighborhood May 17, 2022.
+From that bench, Jones pointed point to gas a nearby oil refinery released into the air.

 “They can go through the process to fill out the application,” Jones said.
 “It doesn’t necessarily mean that they’re going to be the recipients of those resources.
 To get those resources to individuals, inhabitants of my neighborhood, it’s like it’s intentionally neglected.”

 Jones said it was his business to understand the environmental and public health issues his community faces so he can stay aware and share that information with his neighbors.